Avalanche (marble game): Publication history

-Avalanche was designed by Frank W. Sinden and published by Parker Brothers in 1965 in North America as well as in Europe.
-In the early 1990s, Parker Brothers released a number of editions in various countries in Europe, including France (Avalanche, 1992), the Netherlands (Lawine, 1991), Spain (Avalancha, 1992), and Germany (Avalanche).
+In the early 1990s, Parker Brothers released several editions in various countries in Europe, including the UK (Avalanche, 1991), France (Avalanche, 1992), the Netherlands (Lawine, 1991), Spain (Avalancha, 1992), and Germany (Avalanche).
 In 2004, the German edition was retitled Astroslide.
+These early 1990s editions feature a slightly revised game board, which is held upright in a plastic stand, 45 plastic marbles in three colors, and nine-hole game cards with arrows denoting a specific sequence of colors in which the card is to be filled.
+Each game card has all three colors.